 Our terms and conditions can be found here.
 You’ll find a general overview of our cancellation terms in this FAQ section if you don’t want to read though all the T&Cs!

-We can offer private coach tours from every cruise ship that docks at Invergordon.
+We can also offer private coach tours from every cruise ship that docks at Invergordon.

-From Greenock and South Queensferry we are only offering scheduled tours from the Royal Princess, but may be available for private coach tours from other ships.
+From Greenock and South Queensferry we are only offering tours from selected ships in 2019, but may be available for private coach tours from other ships.

 It is advisable to bring some cash (GBP £) on all tours.
 Credit/debit cards are widely accepted but, in some small shops (or for smaller purchases), cash is the only option.